 Are you unsure about the core?
 I would say that more people have an opinion on the core than anything else in the fitness industry, whether that be core stability, core strength/ endurance or core power.
 Stability could be considered as the pillar to strength power and endurance.

-The following list shows the order in which i progress core stability training for beginners:
+The following list shows the order in which i progress core training for beginners:

 - Zone of Apposition

-This post will focus on the first stage- Establishing a Zone of Apposition (ZOA), which is focused around optimal diaphragmatic breathing mechanics and rib cage positioning.
+This post will focus on the first stage- Establishing a Zone of Apposition (ZOA), which is focused around optimal diaphragmatic breathing mechanics and anterior (front) rib cage expansion

 Zone of Apposition